 Pros to Choosing The Langstroth Hive

-- Interchangeable parts which mean you can get supplies from multiple manufacturers
+- Interchangeable parts mean you can get supplies from multiple manufacturers.

 - The beehive is easy to maintain.
 A coat of paint every few years keeps it going.

 - Available as an assembled product.
 If you’re not a craftsman and not big on puzzles, you can have this type of hive already assembled, which makes setting up very simple.

 Cons to Choosing The Langstroth Hive

 - Requires a bit of heavy lifting.
 This hive grows vertically, so as the colony becomes established, inspecting the hive will require you to lift the upper boxes off in order to check on the brood area and see how your queen is getting on.
 When you start harvesting, that honey super can weigh anywhere between 20-50 pounds, depending on the size you have chosen.
 Even with help, that’s not an easy task, so you will need to prepare for that.